shariq1989/cookbook/content/recipe/Lettuce_Wrap.md

 #### DIRECTIONS

-1. Before cooking, prepare the ingredients in a small bowl for the homemade hoisin sauce, set aside.
+1. Before cooking, prepare the ingredients in a small bowl for the homemade hoisin sauce, set them aside.
 2. In a medium skillet, warm the sesame oil over medium heat.
 3. Add the ground beef and cook thoroughly, breaking up the meat until it is finely minced.
 4. While the meat is cooking, mix together the garlic, ginger, soy sauce, white wine vinegar, and siracha.
 Stir the mixture into the meat, along with the homemade hoisin  until thoroughly combined.